MakeItHackin/LearnToSolderBadge/images/ReadMe.md

-These are the images for the kit
+These are the images for the kit.